azmozaffari/VAE/README.md

-The weekness of VAE comparing to GAN is the quality of the images that is reconstructed which can be improved by adding skip connections between encoder and decoder.
+The weekness of VAE comparing to GAN is the quality of the images that are reconstructed.
+This issue can be improved by adding skip connections between encoder and decoder.
-The loss function also can be change from MSE to BCE which helps fast convergence.
+The loss function also can be change from MSE to BCE which helps to have a fast convergence.